ucphit/lustre/roles/lsnapbackup/README.md

         hours: 1
         days: 30
         weeks: 180
-      when: system == primary_site

-In thsi case the primary_site is defined in group_vars and hourly, daily and weekly snapshots are kept for respectively 1, 30 and 180 days (1 day, 1 month and 6 months)
+In this case the hourly, daily and weekly snapshots are kept for respectively 1, 30 and 180 days (1 day, 1 month and 6 months)